 There’s such a wide range of options on the market and features you can add to your policy that you are sure to find a policy that meets your needs.
 Usually, costs range from around $15-$35/month on average and can go up from there depending on the size of your condo and the coverage you choose.

 Another thing to consider when it comes to insurance is whether you want to include a ‘proof of the renter’s insurance clause in your lease agreement.
 And tenants, while this may seem like an unnecessary expense on top of your monthly rent, in reality, this insurance protects your interests more than anything else.

 Tenant insurance is quite affordable and usually focuses on 2 main areas – contents insurance and liability insurance.
 You may not feel that your belongings are worthy of insurance, but imagine having to replace everything all at once.
 Those costs can really add up!
 More important than contents insurance, particularly when you are renting a condo, is liability insurance.

 Imagine you accidentally start a small fire in your kitchen that gets out of hand.
-It damages neighboring units or common elements, or worse yet, injures another resident.
-You are liable for all the damages and injuries sustained as a result of your negligence so it pays to protect yourself with a comprehensive tenant insurance policy.
+It damages neighbouring units or common elements or worse yet, injures another resident.
+You are liable for all the damages and injuries sustained as a result of your negligence, so it pays to protect yourself with a comprehensive tenant insurance policy.

 Helpful tip that can save you money: